NerdPractitioner/stelligent-university/03-iam/README.md

 an inline policy and a customer managed policy?
 What are the differences between a customer managed policy and an AWS managed policy?_

+> Answer: Inline policies are less modular/re-usable but allow for the most specific control.
+The other two cover a whole category and seem to be the prefered solution in most situations.
+Customer managed giving more granular control than aws managed obviously.

 #### Question: Role Assumption

 _When assuming a role, are the permissions of the initial principal